rsmyth41/hydrogenic-structure-collision/README.md

 The user is presented with an interactive calculation where they must provide a principal quantum number `n` and an angular momentum quantum number `l`.
 These are integers which must satisfy `n > 0` and `l >= n`.

-Similarly, to compile the electronic collision part of the project:
+Similarly, to compile the electron impact excitation part of the project:

     gfortran collision.f95 -o collision.x -mcmodel=medium -O3